So you’ve signed up for an email marketing service, and you’re ready to get started on your first campaign.

 Keep your subject line short and simple—ideally under ten words.
 Try to capture the most valuable and relevant information contained in the email.

 When possible, personalise or localise the subject line.
-For example: “Jane, is your pup the healthiest in London?”
+For example: “Jane, is your pup the healthiest in Brisbane?”

-It’s best to avoid words like “free,” “percent off,” “reminder,” and “specials,” as well as pound (£) symbols and exclamation points.
+It’s best to avoid words like “free,” “percent off,” “reminder,” and “specials,” as well as dollar symbols and exclamation points.
 These are all known to trigger spam filters.

 Now, you’ve captured your customers’ attention, and they’ve opened your email.
 Congratulations!
 That’s half the battle.